YANGJINJUE/GitTest/readme.md

 Creating a branch dev
 Creating a branch feature1 fix bug
 Creating a branch feature1
-working the new necessary but + cci uuu..
+working the new necessary but + cci un commit
 #cciupdate start end;